lzwjava/blog-source/_posts/en/2025-01-03-auto-ss-config-en.md

 audio: true
 lang: en
 layout: post
-title: "Open Source Tool: Auto SS Config"
+title: 'Open Source Tool: Auto SS Config'
+translated: false
 ---

 I'm excited to announce that I've open-sourced a tool called **Auto SS Config**.
 This tool automatically generates and uploads Shadowsocks or Clash subscription URLs from Shadowsocks URLs, making it easier to manage and update your proxy server configurations.